tanaka42/androidapp-webremotevolumecontrol/README.md

 ===============

 1. First, start this application on your Android device, it will display the internet address (URL, example : http://192.168.1.42:9000/) you will have to connect to in order to control sound volume remotely.
-2. Then, on any other device connected on the same local network (Wifi) as your android device, open a web browser (Chrome, Safari, Firefox, whatever, any web browser should work), and navigate to above address.
+2. Then, on any other device connected on the same local network (Wifi) as your Android device, open a web browser (Chrome, Safari, Firefox, whatever, any web browser should work), and navigate to above address.
-3. Finally, on the page that appears, press buttons to remotely adjust your android device's sound volume.
+3. Finally, on the page that appears, press buttons to remotely adjust your Android device's sound volume.

 How it actually works :
 =======================